-If a user would like to disable this feature by setting HAVE\WORDEXP to 0 in src/include/pbs\config.h, it is important to note that the error and the output file names will not expand environment variables, including \$PBS\JOBID.
+If a user would like to disable this feature by setting HAVE\WORDEXP to o in src/include/pbs\config.h, it is important to note that the error and the output file names will not expand environment variables, including \$PBS\JOBID.
 The other important consideration is that characters that BASH dislikes, such as (), will not be allowed in the output and error file names for jobs by default.

-Advanced Configuration Server Configuration
+"Advanced Configuration" on page 28

+"Server Configuration" below